VP of Student Success

 Work Location Policy

 This is a Full-Time position.
 Location: Houston, TX.
-Remote status: No. (Elena’s Note: Higher Ed leadership is highly visible.
-You will be expected to attend evening student events, weekend alumni galas, and manage campus crises in real-time.
-Do not expect a standard 9-to-5 schedule.)
+Remote status: No. Higher Ed leadership is highly visible; expect to manage campus crises in real-time and attend evening or weekend institutional events.
+Do not expect a standard 9-to-5 schedule.

 Relocation Assistance